romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 <!-- More -->

 During this year I have been deeply involved in the topic, since I have been working on setting up Continuous Integration and Continuous Delivery in [Platino](http://www.gobiernodecanarias.org/platino/), which is a big government project that has been around for almost 10 years and is composed of more than 50 web services.
-In this year I have realized that, despite the importance of these practices, many professionals in the industry still miss the differences between the three, often talking about them instinctively in conversations, which creates much confusion.
+In this year I have realized that, despite the importance of these practices, many professionals in the industry still miss the differences between the three, often talking about them indistinctly in conversations, which creates much confusion.

 ## Continuous Integration

 The concept of Continuous Integration (CI) was originally proposed by Grady Booch in 1991 and later integrated into [Extreme Programming](http://www.extremeprogramming.org/).
-From then on, specially thanks to the movement for [Agile Software Development](http://agilemanifesto.org/) as well as [DevOps culture](https://www.atlassian.com/devops), the technique has been widely adopted in the industry.
+From then on, specially thanks to the [Agile Software Development](http://agilemanifesto.org/) movement (as well as [DevOps culture](https://www.atlassian.com/devops)), the technique has been widely adopted in the industry.

 Originally, the concept of Continuous Integration was associated exclusively with Control Version Systems (CVS).
 It was first described as integrating developers work (their working copies or branches) to the mainline (the *trunk* in subversion or the *master* branch in git) at least once a day.